coderfiregun/coderfiregun/README.md

 - 👋 Hi, I’m @coderfiregun
 - 👀 I’m interested in competetive programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on problem solving
-- 📫 How to reach me ...

 <!---
 coderfiregun/coderfiregun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.